MakeSchool-Tutorials/Makestagram-Swift/P21-Signup-Login/content.md

 >
 ![image](storyboard_id.png)

 In many ways programming is a creative pursuit.
-When it comes to naming things however, you're mostly better of making the obvious yet boring choice.
+However, when it comes to naming things you're mostly better of making the obvious yet boring choice.

 We're done with preparing our configuration, we can now get down to coding!